orensho/thin-blackbox-tester/README.md

 ## Description

-A thin Blackbox tester to fork from for your custom blackbox tester
+A thin Blackbox tester using ChromeDP to fork from for your custom blackbox tester

 ## Required environment variables